isabo/phone-number-input-field/README.md

 ### Using a CDN

-In your HTML, refer to the libphonenumber-js library and this one:
+In your HTML, refer to the libphonenumber-js javascript file and the phone-number-input package.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/libphonenumber-js/bundle/libphonenumber-max.js"></script>